Bounding Membership Inference: Background

-Finally, \citet{jayaraman2020revisiting} bounded the positive predictive value of an attacker (referred to as `positive accuracy' in our work) on a model trained with $(\epsilon,\delta)$-DP when the FPR is fixed.
-Similarly, \citet{jayaraman2020revisiting} further bounded membership advantage under the experiment described by \citet{yeom2018privacy} for a fixed FPR.
+Finally, \citet{jayaraman2020revisiting} bounded the positive predictive value of an attacker on a model trained with $(\varepsilon,\delta)$-DP when the FPR is fixed.
+Similarly, Jayaraman et al. further bounded MI advantage under the experiment described by \citet{yeom2018privacy} for a fixed FPR.
 Note, that both our work and the previously mentioned bounds are independent of FPR.
 In particular \citet{erlingsson2019we} followed a similar technique to \citet{jayaraman2020revisiting}, but were able to drop the FPR term using a proposition relating TPR to FPR \citep{hall2013differential}.